-- + Forecasts improvement in Council's financial performance/financial position indicator - o Forecasts that Council's financial performance/financial position indicator will be steady - Forecasts deterioration in Council's financial performance/financial position indicator
++ Forecasts improvement in Council's financial performance/financial position indicator indicators

+- Forecasts deterioration in Council's financial performance/financial position indicator

-Notes to indicators
+Notes to

 1. Adjusted underlying result

 An indicator of the sustainable operating result required to enable Council to continue to provide core services and meet its objectives.
 Council aims to keep this ratio at a net neutral position to ensure that ratepayer funding is being utilised in an efficient manner.